-Here’s a sobering statistic: 4.6 pounds of trash are produced per person per day in the United States.
-That’s the most in the world!
-Meanwhile, only 1.5 pounds of materials are recycled per person per day in the U.S. Clearly, we still have some work to do, but it can be difficult if you don’t know what you can (and should) recycle.
+Here’s a sobering statistic: 4.4 pounds of trash are produced per person per day in the United States.1 That’s the most in the world!
+Meanwhile, only 1.5 pounds of materials are recycled per person per day in the U.S.1 Clearly, we still have some work to do, but it can be difficult if you don’t know what you can (and should) recycle.
 It’s even more difficult if you don’t know where your local recycling center is.
-We spoke with some green thinkers to get their recommendations on how to locate your local center, get your family involved, and make your recycling efforts more effective.
+We spoke with some green thinkers to get their recommendations on how to locate your local center, get your family involved and make your recycling efforts more effective.

 “Most people, when they think of recycling, they think of the traditional paper, cans and glass recycling, but not about electronics,” the folks at CDR Global point out.
 “We’re really trying to raise more awareness to the fact that you actually can and should recycle your old electronics.”
 Items like TVs, laptops, computers and cell phones shouldn’t be thrown out indiscriminately.
 Instead, they should be recycled with a tech recycling professional.
-Do some research to locate one in your local community, or learn about your next neighborhood tech recycling event.
+Locate one in your local community or learn about your next neighborhood tech recycling event.

 Getting your family to participate in a new routine can be difficult, but there are ways to make the transition easier.
 “If there is no set recycling bin in the home, it will not become a habit to put things in the right place for recycling,” Dr. Luz Claudio points out.
 “Make it easy to recycle by having a designated space for recycling.”